 Some have also seen this as an opportunity to move out of cities with a high cost of living and into more quiet towns and surrounding suburbs where they can work remotely.
 This may have also been caused by the increase in job loss from those who were laid off during the pandemic.

-Over 15.9 million people moved in 2020, this was calculated by mymove.com by using the United States Postal Service change of address data.
+Over 27.3 million people moved in 2022, this was calculated using the United States Census Change in Population Survey.
 This is based off of both temporary and permanent changes of address.
-Temporary change of address requests were up close to 27% compared to 2019.

 Retirees Moving South and West in the U.S.

-Here are the top four states people retiring are moving to:
+Here are the top five states people retiring are moving to, according to research from AARP:

 The Tax Foundation also pointed out that this decision of moving south also has to do with income taxes.
 In most of these states, Social Security is largely or fully exempt from income taxes, which would be a big pro for retirees.

-United Van Lines also studied highest inbound vs. outbound states that looked at a state’s number of people moving into the state versus moving out of it.
-In their study they based this off states experiencing more than 250 moves.
+Movebuddha studied highest inbound vs. outbound states that looked at a state’s number of people moving into the state versus moving out of it.
+Here is what their study found:

 Top Inbound States: